MEng Computer Science, Bristol University

 Various VR Titles (on-hold / private / cancelled)

 Various titles at nDreams that have been work-for-hire (private), on-hold, or cancelled.
 These were all built in Unreal Engine 4 and often included VR multiplayer support.

 During this time I learnt advanced Unreal Engine 4 networking knowledge, and led a small team to ship a private highly polished proof-of-concept title for a client that included complex VR networking capabilities.
-This demo has now been actively used by the client for multiple years, and still utilized internally as a key part of the nDreams portfolio.
+This demo was actively used by the client for many years, and is still utilized internally as a key part of the nDreams portfolio.

 nDreams - November 2016 (Google Daydream)